koksal/tps/pcsf/README.md

  Optionally edit the `condor_submit submit_PCSF.sub` line if you are not using the HTCondor queueing system.
-3. Run `submit_wrapper.sh` to generate a family of Steiner forests and a script that summarizes them by generating the union graph (default script name `summarize_forests.sh`).
+3. Run `submit_wrapper.sh` to generate a family of Steiner forests and a script that summarizes them by taking the union of all forests (default script name `summarize_forests.sh`).
 4. Run `summarize_forests.sh` to generate the tab-separated union graph for TPS.
 5. Run TPS (not yet part of the pipeline).

 ## Running on new data
-To run PCSF with new data follow the same steps for running PCSF on the example data with the following additional steps:
+To run PCSF with new data follow the same steps for running PCSF on the example data with these additional steps:

 1. Edit the `prizetype`, `prizepath`, `edgefile`, or `sources` variables in `submit_wrapper.sh` to use a different protein prize file, protein-protein interaction network, or source node file.
 2. Edit the `b`, `m`, and `w` variables in `submit_wrapper.sh` to set beta, mu, and omega to the optimal PCSF parameters.
-The parameter sweep is not directly supported by this pipeline.
+The PCSF parameter sweep is not directly supported by this pipeline.
 3. Optional edit the `outpath` variable in `submit_wrapper.sh` to store the results in a different directory or the `sumscript` variable to generate a different summarization script.

 ## Additional options
-Other elements in the `submit_wrapper.sh` can be modified if needed, but can generally be left at their default values.
+Other elements in the `submit_wrapper.sh` can be modified if needed but can generally be left at their default values.

-- You can change the number of forests in the family of Steiner forests (default 100, though 1000 or more can be preferable when running in parallel on a cluster).
+- You can change the number of forests in the family of Steiner forests (the default is 100, though 1000 or more can be preferable when running in parallel on a cluster).
 - You can edit the msgsteiner parameters `D` and `g` (see [Omics Integrator] for details).
 - You can edit the `r` parameter to increase the edge noise, which will